Chennai grapples with traffic diversions as roads, subways brim with rain water | Science-Environment

 - India

-Amid continuing rains, residents of Chennai and suburbs are grappling with inundation with many roads and subways being closed for traffic, while surplus water continued to be released from reservoirs.
-Such a scenario has led to traffic diversions at many places and disruptions in the government run bus transport services.
+Amid continuing monsoon rains, residents of Chennai and suburbs are grappling with inundation, with many roads and subways being closed for traffic, while surplus water continued to be released from reservoirs.

+Traffic diversions were enforced at many places and barricades put up to caution road users.
+While there were disruptions in the state-run local bus services, suburban railway services were unhindered.
+Vehicles, mostly two-wheelers, were found stranded on several roads covered under sheets of water.
+Reservoirs, including Poondi and Chembarambakkam here that cater to the drinking water needs of Chennai, released over 10,500 cusecs of surplus water in view of continuous showers in catchment areas, authorities said.
+The release of surplus from Poondi dam in Tiruvallur district was stepped up (from an initial 4,253 cusecs to about 8,000 cusecs) in a phased manner upto about 12,000 cusecs by evening.

 At Valasaravakkam, traffic was closed at the Thiruvallur Salai point and diverted towards Keshavardhani to reach Arcot Road.